JSON Serialization

 ,jsonDecode

-) for the actual JSON string conversion.- Type Safety: Ack validation acts as a bridge.
-While
+) for JSON string conversion.
+Ack handles validation only.- Type Safety: While

 jsonDecode